n4skx/shellcode.h/README.md

 # shellcode.h
-Simple library (std indepent) for request a shellcode to a remote/local HTTP(s) server
+Simple library (std indepent) to "download" a shellcode from a remote/local HTTP(s) server